 Should I get an internal or external hard drive for my PS4?

-This really depends on how much you’d like to avoid unscrewing your PS4 to remove the old internal hard drive.
+Whether or not you feel you need an internal hard drive really depends on how much you’d like to avoid unscrewing your PS4 to remove the old internal hard drive.
 It’s not exactly the most complicated process, but you can avoid all that faff with an external hard drive.
 If you’ve got space for an external hard drive to sit on top of or alongside your PS4 then that’s definitely the most straightforward option.
-An external PS4 hard drive might be wise if you’re thinking of upgrading to the PS4 as well – as our next point explains.
+An external PS4 hard drive might be wise if you’re thinking of upgrading to the PS5 as well – as our next point explains.

 Will my PS4 external hard drive work on the PS5?

 It will, in part.
 Most importantly, you won’t be able to use it to install and play PS5 games.
-They require a very specific PS5 SSD that we will find out more about in due course.
+They require very specific compatible PS5 SSDs that are likely to be released in the future but have not been officially announced or released yet.

 However, Sony recently confirmed that the PS5 will the backwards compatible with all “almost all” PS4 games.
 What that means is you can plug your external hard drive full of PS4 games into your PS5 and play them through the newer console.
 That’s on top of the PS4 games that you can freely upgrade to their PS5 versions once the console launches later this year.
 If you haven’t done so, then, you might want to grab an external hard drive for PS4, transfer your games and be ready to play them on PS5 from day one!